-G8OO Radio Blog 2016/7
+G8OO Radio Blog 23-04-2021

-New UK Home
+Our UK Home

-When the agreement to sell our French property was signed in September 2015 my XYL and I scoured Norfolk and were fortunate to find and purchase an old 1960’s bungalow which was in a poor condition and required a total renovation.
+When we had a firm offer on our property in France, we scoured Norfolk and were fortunate to find and purchase an old 1960’s bungalow which was in poor condition and required a total renovation.
 However, we decided to take on this project as it was situated in just under ½ acre and in a very quiet and beautiful village within a desirable conservation area overlooking the village green and cricket pitch, as well as the village pub!

 After many years in radio my only interest is contesting and I do very little rag chewing unless it is during a CW lesson or on the air with friends.